Apartments Near JMU

 Finding apartments at James Madison University has always been a chore.
-At Rent College Pads we're fixing that.
+At Rent College Pads we are fixing that.
 All of our off-campus housing options have been verified and approved by our diligent team of campus managers.
-We even follow up with you and the landlord to make sure you've found your perfect house.
+We even follow up with you and the landlord to make sure you have found your perfect house.
 Because there are so many options to consider before making a responsible renting decision, check out our James Madison University University apartment hunting guide below.

 Students at James Madison University don't like to waste any time when it comes to securing a place for the following school year.
 The number of off-campus housing related searches at JMU begins to rise in mid-September, with most students looking for places and scheduling showings throughout the month of October.